 Eventually, I found my way back to Michigan and worked at Michigan State University Extension in the 4-H Department.
 As a 4-H Program Coordinator, I was able to utilize a variety of skills that I had developed over the years.
 I started an Outdoor Adventure Challenge Club and coordinated educational gardens for youth at various schools and community organizations.
 I was able to earn my Master Gardener Certification through MSUE and join the Michigan Horticulture Therapy Association.
 My time back in Grand Rapids also allowed me to pursue a Graduate Certificate in NonProfit Administration at Grand Valley State University, thus solidifying my love of the nonprofit sector.
 It was also around this time that I looked back on my professional history and realized that writing (including grant writing) had been an on-going strength and source of pride.
 I had also come to learn that many people do NOT enjoy the grant writing process, but guess what?
 I do!

 Though my professional journey has taken me far and wide (literally), it has also directed me to a path of self employment and a motivation to use my strength to benefits others.
-Through grant writing, I hope to help find funding for organizations that focus on youth, education, positive youth development, and/or the great outdoors.
+Through grant writing, I hope to help find funding for organizations that positively impact local communities.
 In my spare time, you can find me working in the garden, riding my bike, reading, going for walks, or doing yoga.
 I hope my experiences and services can help further your mission reach.
 I look forward to working with you and getting to know you!

 "I hope that you live a life you're proud of.
 If you find that you are not, I hope you have the strength to start all over again."